 As the aesthetic industry is growing, the laws that surround it are also changing.
 It is always important to read up on the governing bodies that regulate aesthetic and non-invasive cosmetic procedures.
 Working at a medspa or office that has all practitioners professionally licensed will keep your practice in compliance.
-If laws change over who is allowed to perform injections, like allowing nurses in some states, the med spa must make sure all staff is in proper standing to do so.
+If laws change over who is allowed to perform injections, the med spa must make sure all staff is in proper standing to do so.

 Consider joining an organization that keeps up with the ever-changing regulations of the industry.
-AAAMS launched the Aesthetics Network in 2021 which not only gives members access to networking opportunities, continued education, practice resources, new technique training courses, and live events, but it also provides a discussion forum where new research articles, laws, and techniques are shared and discussed among aesthetics practitioners across North America.
+AAAMS launched the Aesthetics Network to give members access to networking opportunities, continued education, practice resources, new technique training courses, and live events.
+We also facilitate a discussion forum where new research articles, laws, and techniques are shared and discussed among aesthetics practitioners across North America.

 Laws may differ from state to state and medical spas are always required to maintain compliance.
-To get certified in Botox injections or to learn more about aesthetic procedures, check out all the aesthetic courses AAAMS offers today.
+To get certified to perform aesthetic procedures or to learn more about aesthetic medicine, browse our site and check out all of the aesthetic courses AAAMS offers today.